 - Cut both into pieces of 2cm length.
 Keep the asparagus spears and broccolini tops on the side and cut the stems in half lengthwise.

 - Clean the kale and trim the kale leaves down to an equal length without wasting too much.

 - Bring a large pot of salted water to a boil and cook the pasta until al dente.
 The casarecce pasta should be cooked in 8-10 minutes.
 Reserve a glass of the pasta cooking water and strain the remaining pasta.
-Add a tbsp of olive oil to the pasta and toss well to prevent it from sticking together.
+Add a tablespoon of olive oil to the pasta and toss well to prevent it from sticking together.

-- Meanwhile in a large pan add two tbsp olive oil.
+- Meanwhile in a large pan add two tablespoon olive oil.
 Add the chopped garlic and diced shallots.
 Sweat on high heat until translucent.
 Add the asparagus and broccolini.
 Keep cooking on high heat for about 3 minutes.
 Add the kale and season with salt and pepper.
 Add the tomatoes and a few spoons of the pasta water.